Chart Color Schemes

 The level of general health in Yarrambat is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Yarrambat shows superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Yarrambat shows superior health outcomes for both young and elderly populations, with low prevalence rates for common health conditions.

 Frequently Asked Questions - Health